enix403/enix403.github.io/src/routes/posts/covariance/+page.md

 #### **An Important Special Case: Covariance and Variance**

-A fascinating consequence of the covariance formula is when $X = Y$.
+An interesting consequence of the covariance formula is when $X = Y$.
 In this case, covariance reduces to the variance of $X$:

 $$
 \text{Cov}(X, X) = \mathbb{E}[(X - \mathbb{E}[X])^2] = \text{Var}(X).